Wizard Structure: The Construction Page Group

-Here, after making sure that an appropriate data source is used, you should define a data member that is used to generate new series, and common settings which series should use: the view type, name prefix and suffix, argument and value data members and scale types, and so on.
+After you make sure that the appropriate data source is used, define the data member used to generate new series and set common series settings: view type, name prefix and suffix, argument/value data members and scale types, etc.

 Among other options, here you also can force summary functions to be calculated upon series values, specify series and points sort orders (ascending or descending), choose a criteria upon which points should be sorted (their arguments or values), and place data filters on the incoming data.